AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ## Managing group work

- Whilst working on this project our group used a multitude of methods to ensure that we were collaborating effiiciently and getting the most amount of work completed as possible, these methods included, but are not limited to
+ Whilst working on this project our group used a multitude of methods to ensure that we were collaborating efficiently and getting the most amount of work completed as possible, these methods included, but are not limited to:

  - Using Facebook Messenger to converse with other group members about certain aspects of the program or documentation, this allowed us to keep in touch and ensure we were on track with the workload.
  - Using GitHub to its full potential, this includes the use of GitHub Issues and Pull Requests in conjunction with code reviews for each major feature.
 Whenever a bug or issue was discovered the group member that uncovered the issue would create a GitHub issue.
 If the bug was within another group members individual work then that member would be added as a participant so that they could fix the issue.
 Once large features were added to the program, pull requests were used with each group member being requested to review the code before merging into the master branch.

 Overall, our experience of working as a group has been productive and enjoyable, being able to distrubute the workload across group members was an important aspect to the project and allowed us to complete it efficiently.
 We have all taken learning points from this experience that could be applied to the workplace, or even in our upcoming placements.
-For example
+For example:

 - The use of GitHub's features (such as pull requests, issues and code reviewing) will be an excellent skill to have within the workplace, as more often than not, organisations will have some sort of code review system/Quality Assurance (QA) procedure in place and being able to understand how this all works without training will show that you are a competent employee.
 - The use of a messaging platform was also important, sometimes organisations have employees working accross the globe and having the ability to efficiently collaborate on messaging systems (such as Slack) is an important skill to have.